Seminar Requirements

 Work

-equivalent of one full grade (=10%), and a further grade for each additional
+grade (=5%), and a further grade for each additional twenty-four hours of

 Final letter grades for the course will correspond to the